 Recognizing Students’ Tenacity

 Each spring, Communities In Schools of Chicago recognizes hard-working students who don’t normally get attention for school success.
-These students may have struggled with their attendance, behavior, or grades, but with the help of a dedicated CIS of Chicago Student Supports Manager, they persevered to meet their goals.
+These students may have struggled with their attendance, behavior, or grades, but with the help of a dedicated CIS of Chicago Student Supports Manager and other caring adults at their school, they persevered to meet their goals.

 This Year's Tenacity Award Winners